 7 The Healing Power of Humor

-They say laughter is the best medicine, and that saying holds when it comes to pain relief.
-The connection between laughter and pain relief is in releasing endorphins, your body’s natural painkillers.
+They say laughter is the best medicine, and science agrees when it comes to pain relief.
+The magic lies in endorphins—your body’s natural painkillers—released during a good laugh.

 Joke: What’s orange and sounds like a parrot?
 A carrot!